Chocolate Chip Cookies (Regular or GF)

 Line a baking sheet pan with parchment paper, and set it aside.

-In a large bowl, whisk together your flour, oats, salt, baking powder, baking soda, and chocolate chips.
+In a large bowl, whisk together your flour, oats, salt, baking powder, baking soda, and chocolate chips, and nuts if you're using them.

-In another large bowl, using the same whisk, stir together flax eggs and softened butter until creamy.
+In another large bowl, using the same whisk, stir together chia eggs and softened butter until creamy.
 Then, add in both sugars and vanilla extract and whisk until well blended.

 Use a spatula to pour your dry mixture into your wet mixture.
 Use the spatula to bring all the ingredients together, but try to not over mix.

-Use a cookie scooper, or a spoon, to scoop your cookie dough onto the prepared baking sheet pan.
-Keep about 1" space between each cookie.
+Utilize a cookie scooper or a spoon to place your cookie dough onto the prepared baking sheet.
+Ensure there is approximately 1" of space between each cookie.

 Bake for about 8-10 minutes.